With Kennedy's Death, Loss of Major Figure in U.S. Immigration Policy

 Lawsuit against Maricopa County, Arizona, Sheriff's Office.
 The American Civil Liberties Union (ACLU) has filed a lawsuit against the Maricopa County Arizona Sheriff's Office on behalf of a U.S. citizen and a lawful permanent resident who were detained in an immigration raid in February 2009.
 The complaint alleges that the plaintiffs were victims of racial profiling and that their constitutional rights were violated.
 Immigrant advocates have long criticized the county sheriff's immigration enforcement operations, saying that they amount to mass roundups of suspected unauthorized immigrants.
 In March 2009, DOJ initiated an investigation of the office's immigration enforcement activities.

 - Read the complaint in the ACLU lawsuit.

 - Read more about immigration enforcement in Maricopa County, Arizona, in the March 2009 Policy Beat.

-- Visit the MPI Data Hub for the latest stats on immigrants in Arizona and for the State Responses to Immigration data tool.
+- Visit the MPI Data Hub for the latest stats on immigrants in Arizona.

 Los Angeles County and Secure Communities.
 The Los Angeles County Sheriff's Department has joined ICE's Secure Communities immigration enforcement program, which checks the fingerprints of individuals detained in state and local jails against national immigration databases.
 If the checks reveal that an individual is an unauthorized immigrant, the electronic system immediately notifies ICE.
 The government has stated that in implementing the program, it will prioritize the detention and removal of unauthorized immigrants who have committed violent crimes.